Etihad Airways named Airline Ratings ‘Environmental Airline of the Year 2022’

 “At every touchpoint, Etihad Airways staff and management are committed to reducing the airline’s CO2 footprint and it shows.
 The mantra at Etihad Airways is a million things count in reducing emissions and thus the focus is all-consuming.”

-Thomas added that "the airline’s Sustainability Report 2020-2021 demonstrates the potential advancements to be made in sustainable aviation by a wide range of initiatives, coordinated to achieve a 20 percent reduction in emissions intensity in its passenger fleet by 2025, cut 2019 net emissions by 50 percent by 2035, and reach net-zero emissions by 2050."
+Mr Thomas added that “the airline’s Sustainability Report 2020-2021 demonstrates the potential advancements to be made in sustainable aviation by a wide range of initiatives, coordinated to achieve a 20% reduction in emissions intensity in its passenger fleet by 2025, cut 2019 net emissions by 50% by 2035, and reach net-zero emissions by 2050.”

 The Etihad Mangroves Forest project was launched with plans to establish carbon-absorbing forests in countries where the airline operates.